Biden announces U.S. support for African Union joining G20 | Law-Order

 The G20 has set up a common framework for helping heavily indebted poor countries restructure their debt - much of which is held by China - but that process has moved at a glacial pace.
 Having a seat at the table could help some African nations, many of which are not currently eligible for debt treatments under the G20 plan, advance their interests.

 The summit is the first of its kind since one in 2014 under former President Barack Obama.
 To kick it off, the Biden administration pledged $55 billion for food security, climate change, trade partnerships and other issues.
-ELECTION WORRIES
+ELECTIONS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)